Community Chest

 To apply you need to complete an application form and provide us with information about your organisation and what you want to use the funding for.

 All bids must be submitted online through the council’s online portal, Blackbaud Grant Making (BBGM).
-We cannot accept submissions by email, by post or by hand.
+We cannot accept submissions by email, post or by hand.

 Applications will be made on one form with two sections.
 The first section is about your organisation and the second section is about the project you’re bidding for.